bjarneo/tema/README.md

 # Tēma - Omarchy Theming

+> **テーマ (tēma)**: This is a loanword from English ("theme") written in katakana.
+It's widely used and understood in Japan, especially in the context of a theme for a website, an application, or a graphical user interface.

 A GTK4/Adwaita Omarchy theming application that integrates with pywal for automatic color scheme generation.

 > **⚠️ Important:** Tēma requires wallpapers to be placed in `~/Wallpapers/` directory to function.
 Create this directory and add your wallpaper images before running the application.